Elijah-Cook-Code/SeamRipper/README.md

 ## 1. Project Overview

 Overview
-  "At The Seams" is a client measurement and tracking system designed for tailoring and alterations.
+  "SeamRipper" is a client measurement and tracking system designed for tailoring and alterations.
 The application allows tailors and seamstresses to store, retrieve, and manage client information along with their associated measurements.
 It is built using Blazor (MAUI Hybrid) with MudBlazor, and it leverages SQLite as the database.

 Problem & Solution